From A Wiki of Ice and Fire

 The northern lands of Westeros are less densely populated than the south despite their roughly equivalent size.
 The five major cities of Westeros are, in order of size: King's Landing, Oldtown, Lannisport, Gulltown, and White Harbor.

 Westeros was originally divided into several independent kingdoms before the consolidation of the War of Conquest.
 After this war and the eventual incorporation of Dorne, all the regions south of the Wall were united under the rule of House Targaryen into a nation that is known as the Seven Kingdoms.

 - Main article: Beyond the Wall

-The northernmost region of Westeros, stretching from the Wall north to the lands beyond the edge of the known map, known as the Lands of Always Winter.
-For the most part it is covered by the Haunted Forest and comprised of many lakes and rivers, and shelters strange beasts among the Frostfangs Mountains.
+The northernmost region of Westeros, stretching from the Wall north to the lands beyond the edge of the known map, known as the Land of Always Winter.
+For the most part it is covered by the haunted forest and comprised of many lakes and rivers, and shelters strange beasts among the mountains of the Frostfangs.
 The far north presents an extremely harsh climate, allowing only small numbers of inhabitants in small villages, in those primarily wild and uncharted lands.

 - Main article: The North

 The North is the largest region, nearly as large as the rest of the regions combined.
 It is sparsely populated, with vast wilderness, forests, pine-covered hills and snowcapped mountains, although it also is home to one of the five Westerosi cities, White Harbor.
 The Northern climate is cold and harsh in the winter, and occasionally it snows even in the summer.
 Its northern border is the Gift, the lands of the Night's Watch.
 Its southern frontier lies along the Neck, a marshy isthmus separating it from the southron kingdoms.
 The narrowness of the region and the difficulty of the terrain make it a natural border for the North, protecting it from invasion.